osolmaz/claude-code-pr-autodoc-action/README.md

 The action automatically skips documentation for:
 - Unmerged PRs
+- PRs created by bots (including Claude Code itself) - prevents infinite loops
+- PRs with titles starting with "docs: Add documentation for PR"
+- PRs with "automated" or "documentation" labels
-- PRs below the configured thresholds
+- PRs below the configured thresholds (lines/files changed)

-You can add additional filters in your workflow configuration.
+You can add additional filters in your workflow configuration using the `if` condition on the job.

 ## Troubleshooting